 The Acupuncture Process

-Acupuncture needles are very thin, and typically inserted into points on your pet's body that are not painful - meaning that most cats and dogs will accept acupuncture treatment calmly without any panic or discomfort.
+Veterinary acupuncture needles are very thin, and typically inserted into points on your pet's body that are not painful - meaning that most cats and dogs will accept acupuncture treatment calmly without any panic or discomfort.

 The needles are inserted into specific key spots on your pet's body then left in place for between 10 - 30 minutes, depending on your pet's issue and the desired effect of the acupuncture treatment.

 If your pet is receiving electroacupuncture, a mild electric current is passed through the needles in order to intensify the treatment.